nestauk/innovation_sweet_spots/innovation_sweet_spots/analysis/README.md

 # Analysis modules

-See examples below on using the analysis modules (going forward, this should be transformed into a proper documentation)
+See quick examples below on using the analysis modules (going forward, this should be transformed into a more proper documentation).

+To try out these functionalities more interactively, check the jupyter notebooks in `examples` folder (Note: you will need to convert them from .py to .ipynb files using [jupytext](https://github.com/mwouts/jupytext)).

 ## Data wrangling

-Module `wrangling_utils` helps fetching and linking data related to research projects and businesses.
+Module `wrangling_utils` helps fetching data related to research projects and businesses.

-### Research projects
+### Research project data

 ```python
 from innovation_sweet_spots.getters import gtr